cerfacs-globc/icclim/doc/source/references/custom_indices.rst

    The ``user_index`` API (also known as "custom indices") is **deprecated** and will be removed in a future version.
-   Please use the :ref:`generic_indices` API instead, which is more powerful and consistent with the rest of icclim.
+   Please use the :ref:`generic_functions_api` instead, which is more powerful and consistent with the rest of icclim.

 You can calculate custom climate indices by using the ``user_index``